 What does it mean to you « Shimmering Zen »?

-Mind makes everything, there is Big Mind and little mind.
+The mind makes everything, there is a Big Mind and little mind.

 When you leave your little mind and enter this Big Mind, you become part of a single vision.

 Everything becomes pure energy, pure light.
 This opening into the way things actually are is what I call Shimmering Zen.

 Can you tell us about the graphic conception of “Shimmering Zen”, please?